frostmakk/ForumPostAssistant-v2-2018/README.markdown

->## This fork contains a "working" version of the new GUI merged with FPA 1.4.6 coding.
+>## This fork contain a "working" version of the new GUI merged with FPA 1.4.6 coding.